cssandstuff/cv/content/_index.md

 ###### *August 2018 — Present*
 ### Bank of New Zealand — Digital Designer

-* Helped prototype & release a more helpful face for the bank through an online project delivered for the website project called ‘Life Moments’.
+* Prototyped & release a more helpful face for the bank through an online project delivered for the website project called ‘Life Moments’.
 * Ongoing redesign project to reimagine the BNZ www experience.

 ###### *May 2015 — August 2018*